-2017 2018
+2018 2019

-Number of Volunteers / Interns 429 450
+Number of Volunteers / Interns 450 361

-Hours of Service 7,046.75 9,839
+Hours of Service 9,839 9,171

-Value of Donated Goods \$21,109 \$24,395
+Value of Donated Goods \$24,395 \$17,313

-Volunteers and interns had a positive impact on the organization in 2018.
+Volunteers and interns had a positive impact on the organization in 2019.
 They assisted in the daily operations of the agency by performing such activities as filing income taxes, assisting workers and by providing other clerical related functions.

-Broome County DSS hosted a VITA (Volunteer Income Tax Assistance) site again in 2018.
-Interns and volunteers for the VITA program filed 419 income tax returns for families and individuals whose household income was under \$66,000.
-This income tax site brought over \$561,107 in Federal refunds and over \$176,711 in NY State refunds to individuals and families in Broome County.
+Broome County DSS hosted a VITA (Volunteer Income Tax Assistance) site again in 2019.
+Interns and volunteers for the VITA program filed 786 income tax returns for families and individuals whose household income was under \$66,000.
+This income tax site brought over \$891,716 in Federal refunds and over \$211,914 in NY State refunds to individuals and families in Broome County.
 The Volunteer's office continued its collaboration with the United Way of Broome County and Family Enrichment Network.
 The partnership also continued with the AARP.

 In addition, specialized programs provided children the opportunity to attend summer camp.
-This year 46 youngsters participated in that activity.
-The Holiday Wish Program provided gifts to 324 children and adults.
+This year 39 youngsters participated in that activity.
+The Holiday Wish Program provided gifts to 272 children and adults.
 SUNY Kids program continued to provide weekly local cultural excursions for children in Broome County.
-Eleven youngsters received gifts from the Birthday Buddy Program.
-The Agency also hosted a successful back to school supply drive, including receiving 100 backpacks from SEFCU.
-The Agency also received 70 backpacks from a high school student for children in foster care.
-In these backpacks were filled with self-care items such has toiletries, stuff animals, gloves and hats.
-The Agency also hosted a "Bring Your Child to Work Day" and 28 youngsters came and participated in the event.
+Eight youngsters received gifts from the Birthday Buddy Program.
+The Agency also hosted a successful back to school supply drive.
+There were two Community Services Fairs held at the Agency in 2019.
+These Fairs allowed organizations in the community to come into the Agency and provide information to the DSS Workers about the services they provide.